olinjs/olinjs/lessons/09-clientside-frameworks/INCLASS.md

 ##Hello Angular 2.0
 Now that we saw how two-way data binding works on a simple html document, let's dive deeper into how we can create an app hosted locally and using Node and Angular.
 Let's check out the folder in Lesson 9 under the name "in_class_hello" that examines the use of directives and controllers in the context of Angular, by creating a simple app that moves between two pages with one click.

+##ToDo App
+Now that we have an idea of how those frontend frameworks work, let's get into pairs and think about how we would go about creating a more complicated ToDoList App.
+How would you go about structuring your application?
+The teaching team will wonder around and answer any questions you may have.

 ##Readings
 Check out the following short excerpts online, comparing and analyzing the two frameworks:
 - [A Closer Look into React by Pete Hunt](https://www.quora.com/profile/Pete-Hunt/Posts/Facebooks-React-vs-AngularJS-A-Closer-Look)
 - [Why Build React?](http://facebook.github.io/react/blog/2013/06/05/why-react.html)

 ##Homework
-Please create a Wikipedia-like app using one of the frontend frameworks discussed above, React or Angular.
+Please create a Wikipedia-like app using one of the frontend frameworks discussed above, prefferably React or Angular.
 Feel free to draw inspiration from the following projects, as listed below:
 - [A Wikipedia clone for Computer Languages](https://github.com/flymperopoulos/WikiAwesome)
 - [Basketball Wikipedia](https://github.com/RyanEggert/olinjs-lab1)